AEFeinstein/Super-2024-Swadge-FW/main/modes/games/cGrove/Docs/Chowa.md

 Each Swadge can have up to 5 Chowa at once.

-Chowa may get along with others based on a complicated formual I have yet to dream up.
+Chowa may get along with others based on a complicated formula I have yet to dream up.
 Probably along the following lines: `Cha1 * Cha2 * Mood1 * Mood2 * Similar skills + personality modifiers`

 ### Numbers